empath1928/Brute-All/README.md

 # About Us
-Hi I am Anil Shrestha, You may know me as Cold Bones but I have recently changed it to Cognizant Empath or you can call me as Empath.
+Hi I am Anil Shrestha, You may know me as empath but I have recently changed it to tsuki.
 This tool is made for penertration testing of websites and wifi by brute forcing them.
 It is totally
 made for my educational purpose so please don't misuse this tool.
 I have included some popular python tools like cupp
 for custom worlist generation and that tool is not mine so a credit to the author of cupp.